 How to Complete an EUR1

-An EUR1, also known as a ‘movement certificate’, enables importers in certain countries to import goods at a reduced or nil rate of import duty under trade agreements between the EU and beneficiary countries.
+An EUR1, also known as a ‘movement certificate’, enables importers in certain countries to import goods at a reduced or nil rate of import duty under trade agreements between the UK and beneficiary countries.

 Insert the name of the specific country of destination.

 You are recommended always to insert the name of the consignee, but you do not have to.

 Box 4 – Country, group of countries or territory in which the products are considered as originating.

 Put the name of the individual country of destination.

 Box 7 Remarks